Take Action to Protect Our Medicine Supply: Deadline December 20, 2019

 Previous importation programs, such as Maine’s failed 2013 program, saw substandard and counterfeit medicine come into Maine that were only revealed by lab testing.
 Minnesota and Illinois both ran importation programs without any integrity testing.
 The 2003 Medicare Modernization Act (MMA) and many state laws are clear that imported medicine must be tested, and that testing should be done in a statistically valid manner.
 Random sampling is insufficient to achieve this; the testing must be robust enough to ensure the statistical safety of imported products.

-Most states that have passed importation laws require that all products comply with state and federal requirements for Track-and-Trace as defined in the Drug Supply Chain Security Act that currently is being implemented.
-The 2003 MMA also has requirements that all imported medicines have accurate FDA-approved labeling.
-Advocates of importation have already suggested methods of complying with Track-and-Trace that would be non-compliant if implemented.
-For example, it has been recommended that compliance could be achieved by having a party that is not the original manufacturer add labels with manufacturer barcodes at a later point in the supply chain.
-Such a proposal violates the Track-and-Trace law, which stipulates the chain of custody for medicine back to the manufacturer through all parties.
+Most states that have passed importation laws require that all products comply with state and federal requirements for Track-and-Trace as defined in the Drug Supply Chain Security Act (DSCSA) that currently is being implemented.
+The 2003 MMA also has requirements that medicines imported by wholesales and pharmacists comply with Section 505 of the Federal Food, Drug and Cosmetic Act (FDCA)—the statutory provision for FDA approval—Sections 501 and 502 of the FDCA—the statutory provisions regarding adulteration and misbranding—and “other applicable requirements of this Act.”
+The DSCSA is such a requirement.
+Advocates of importation have already suggested methods of complying with the DSCSA Track-and-Trace that would, in fact, not comply with the DSCSA.
+For example, it has been recommended that DSCSA compliance could be achieved by having a party that is not the original manufacturer add labels with manufacturer barcodes (i.e., “product identifiers”) at a later point in the supply chain.
+Such a proposal violates the DSCSA, which requires all transactions in the supply chain involve product with a “product identifier,” beginning with the original manufacturer.

 Disallow programs that reduce safety or fail to reduce cost.